-HIDS is similar to use of smart security cameras in your home; if an intruder were to break into your house the camera would start recording and send an alert to your mobile device.
+HIDS is similar to the use of smart security cameras in your home; if an intruder were to break into your house the camera would start recording and send a real-time alert to your mobile device.

 Here is our list of the six best HIDS tools: